• Skip to main content

 How Elevation Affects Temperature

 Besides the climate, elevation is a major factor in Colorado’s temperatures.
 Up in the Rocky Mountains, the towns typically reside at 6,000 feet (1,829 meters) and above.
-Although there are a few exceptions, a majority of mountain destinations have an alpine climate, which makes them very cold during the winter.
+Although there are a few exceptions, the majority of mountain destinations have an alpine climate, which makes them very cold during the winter.

 Colorado’s average elevation is 6,800 feet (2,072 meters).
 Cities and towns that sit at 7,000 feet (2,133 meters) or less will typically experience milder winters and hot summers.